kirenz/uv-setup/README.md

 [uv](https://docs.astral.sh/uv/) is a package and project manager for Python.
 It combines installation, virtual environments, and dependency management in a single tool.

 > [!NOTE]
-> On Windows I recommend using [Git Bash]((https://git-scm.com/download/win)) to install and use uv.
-Git Bash provides a Unix-like environment that works well with uv.
+> On Windows I recommend using [Git Bash](https://git-scm.com/download/win) to install and use uv.

 1. Open Terminal (macOS) or Git Bash (Windows)